EU tax-free shopping tips – It’s worth it to save money when traveling

-With the amount of VAT taxes in countries outside the United States, it can make a heckuva lot of financial sense to do some EU tax-free shopping.
+With the amount of VAT taxes in countries outside the United States, it can make a heckuva lot of financial sense to do some EU tax-free shopping to save money when traveling!
 The European Union countries have been raising their VAT (Value-added Tax) in recent years, with most countries now 20%…or higher!

 If 20-25 percent of your purchase price is going back into government coffers for the benefit of citizens – and that’s not you – why not get it back?
 We tried to do some tax-free shopping in Germany recently (VAT: 19 percent – low compared to Croatia’s and Sweden’s 25%, but money is money, right?).
 It seems so easy.
 But it’s not.
 Most governments don’t really want to give up their VAT money in a flash, so get ready for some hoop-jumping maneuvers in your quest to do tax-free shopping.

-What HITT learned about EU tax-free shopping in Germany
+What we learned about EU tax-free shopping in Germany

 In many countries (not just Germany), you have a choice between using an EU tax-free shopping business network or doing your tax-free shopping independently.

 - With Global Blue tax-free shopping system , you simply look for the Global Blue emblem in a store’s window, do your shopping and get a Global Blue form back noting how much VAT you paid (In Germany, it’s called Mehrwertsteuer, or MwSt.).
 Then you are supposed to get that money back at the airport when you are leaving the European Union.
 The stores (allegedly) know the dance and take care of it (allegedly) efficiently and without question.